 And albeit that neither woman may be priest nor any man is priest, or hath power to say Mass, but if he be by the Sacrament of Holy Orders taken and consecrated into that office: yet since the time that Tyndale hath begun his heresies, and sent his erroneous books about, calling every Christian woman a priest... there is not now, in some places of England, the simplest woman in the parish but that she doth, and that not in corners secretly, but look on whoso will, in open face of the world in her own parish church...
-I say not hear, but say her own self, and (lest you should look for some riddle) openly revested at the high altar-she saith, I say, herself, and singeth too, if it be true that I hear reported, as many Masses in some one week as Tyndale himself either saith or heareth in two whole years together but if it be when he sweareth by it, or heareth some other swear.
-5 All holy consecrations Tyndale calleth foolish ceremonies forgetting that in the Old Law, divers times it is honorably rehearsed, and laid for a cause of the reverent using of the priest's person, because that the holy oil is upon him.
-And he list not to remember that the holy prophet David did 10 2 Sm 1:13-16 so much esteem that holy ointment with which King Saul was consecrated, that albeit he was rejected again of God, and himself received and anointed king in his place, and was also persecuted by him he not only put the man to death that said he had slain 15 him, for touching of God's anointed; but also, for all that, he spared him and saved his life and, being his deadly enemy, did him yet no bodily harm.
-He repented and forthought that he 1 Samuel 24 had so much done to him as secretly to cut his garment.
-20 These things and many such others like, whereof the Scripture is full, Tyndale in every place dissembleth and would have all consecrations set at naught and taken in derision and would that no man should have neither prince nor priest in any manner reverence the rather of one rush for their holy consecration.
-But as he 25 would have every woman to take herself for a priest so would he that every man should ween himself a king.
-For surely the words of Saint Peter with which these heretics prove the one, prove even the other alike; that is to say, falsely and foolishly taken, prove both the one and the other but wisely taken and truly, 30 1 Pt 2:4-9 prove neither the one nor the other.
-The Fifth Reason Tyndale And Paul chargeth (1 Corinthians 5), "If he that is a brother be a whorekeeper, 35 a drunkard, covetous, and extortioner, or a railer," and so forth, that we "have no fellowship with him; no, not so much as to eat in his company."
+I say not hear, but say her own self, and (lest you forth, that we "have no fellowship with him; no, not so much as to eat in his company."
 But the pope with violence compelleth us to have such in honor, to receive the sacraments of them, to hear their Masses, and to believe all they say... and yet they will not let us see whether they say truth or no. And he compelleth ten parishes to pay their tithes and offerings unto one such, to go and run at riot at their cost, and to do naught therefor.
 And a thousand suchlike doth the pope, contrary unto Christ's doctrine.

 To begin here at the last point... though the party, sometimes, that hath divers benefices doth abuse the fruits, the pope gave him neither liberty nor license that he should so do... but gave him leave to take the cure of them, trusting upon certain suggestion that the man were such one as should and would use them well.
 And no doubt is there but that some man may right well have the why he so should-and do more good in them both than some other should in one.
-But as for this point, when we come once to the proper places.
+But as for this point, Tyndale meaneth much farther than he speaketh... and intendeth hereafter, if it be well allowed concerning popes and priests, then to draw that line a little longer... and look whether he may make the reason stretch a little farther, as he hath done a little in some part of his writing already, which we shall answer, I trust, well enough when we come once to the proper places.

+Note

-Note cure of divers parishes-and good causes why he so should-and do more good in
+Cure of divers parishes-and good causes